mricherzhagen/changelog-sh/README.md

 # Changelog.sh

-Changelog.sh is a tool to keep a changelog without conflicts.
+`changelog.sh` is a tool to keep a changelog without conflicts.
 It supports rendering your changelog into a standard [keepachangelog](https://keepachangelog.com) format.

+This is a **fork** of [whitecloakph/changelog-sh](https://github.com/whitecloakph/changelog-sh) with *extensive* changes to the functionality.
+See the [CHANGELOG.md](CHANGELOG.md) for a list of changes.

 ## Motivation

-Maintaining a CHANGELOG.md is annoying because it's prone to merge conflict.
+Maintaining a `CHANGELOG.md` is annoying because it's prone to merge conflict.
 Multiple developer adding line to a single file will confuse git as to which change should go first.

 ## Solution